 For more information, see:

-A Bill will be introduced to Parliament in early 2017 and the Government intends to pass the law around the middle of the year.
+The Government intends to pass the law around the middle of 2017.

 This page was last updated: